-Global People Survey

-Each PwC member firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
+Global People Survey Each PwC member firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
 A. F. Ferguson & Co. is responsible for analysing and communicating results locally, along with clearly defined actions to address feedback.

-The PwC Professional

-The PwC Professional supports the development and career progression of our staff by providing a single set of expectations across all lines of service, geographies, and roles; outlining the capabilities needed to thrive as purpose-led and values-driven leaders at every level.
+The PwC Professional The PwC Professional supports the development and career progression of our staff by providing a single set of expectations across all lines of service, geographies, and roles; outlining the capabilities needed to thrive as purposeled and values-driven leaders at every level.
+Professional Development We are committed to putting the right people in the right place at the right time.
+Throughout our people's careers, they are presented with career development opportunities, classroom, virtual classroom, e-learns and on-demand learning, and on-the-job real time coaching/development.

-Professional Development

-We are committed to putting the right people in the right place at the right time.
-Throughout our people's careers, thev are presented with career development opportunities, classroom, virtual classroom and ondemand and learning, on-the-job real time coaching/development.
 Our flexible training portfolio facilitates personalised learning with access to a variety of educational materials, including webcasts, podcasts, articles, videos, and courses.
 Achieving a professional credential supports our Firm's commitment to quality through consistent examination and certification standards.
-Our goal is to provide our staff with a more individualised path to promotion and support them in prioritising and managing their time more effectively when preparing for professional exams.
+Our goal is to provide our staff with a more individualised path to promotion and support them in prioritising and managing their time more effectively when preparing professional exams.
 Providing our people with the ability to meet their professional and personal commitments is a critical component of our people experience and retention strategy.

-Continuing education

-We, and other PwC member firms, are committed to delivering quality assurance services around the world.
-To maximise consistency in the network the formal curriculum, developed at the network level, provides access to training materials covering the PwC audit approach and tools-this includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.
+Continuing education We, and other PwC member firms, are committed to delivering quality assurance services around the world.
+To maximise consistency in the Network the formal curriculum, developed at the Network level, provides access to training materials covering the PwC audit approach and tools-this includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.
+This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, virtual classroom, and on-the-job support.
+The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.
+The design of the curriculum allows us to select, based on local needs, when we will deliver the training.
+Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
+We leverage learning technology tools and platforms to provide our people with development opportunities, relevant to them and in a way that best works for them, empowering them to take ownership of their own learning and development journey.
+Our training practices to develop and maintain capabilities and technical competence include: - An annual risk and quality update training for all partners and staff spanning matters relating to compliance, independence and ethics; - The provision of a mandatory technical training programme which comprises both foundation and update of accounting and audit methodology trainings as well as specific training for auditors of specific industry clients; - The consideration of training needs on an ongoing basis.
+We release guidance and/or training material as appropriate throughout the year.
+This allows us to respond to emerging performance gaps promptly when they are identified.
+This includes but not limited to IFRS hot topics and alerts on risk management and methodology considerations; and - Equipping our tutors with effective instructor skills via trainer-the-trainer refreshers and having processes in place to measure the effectiveness of our training (i.e. instructor surveys).